lu4p/binclude/README.md

 ## OS / Arch Specific Includes

-Binclude supports including binaries only on specific architectures and OS.
+Binclude supports including files/binaries only on specific architectures and OS.
 Binclude follows the same pattern as [Go's Build Constraints](https://golang.org/pkg/go/build/#hdr-Build_Constraints) and will ignore files that contain the suffixes:
 ```
 *_GOOS
 *_GOARCH